Erewash Valley Running Club: beginners (EVRCb) Couch to 5k

 Kevin.
 The man with the training certificates and the coordinator for everything EVRCb.

 Gary.
-The EVRC Chairman and the man most likely to complain about being tired 1st and grinning.
+The EVRC Gary and the man most likely to complain about being tired 1st and grinning.

 John.
 The EVRC Gents team captain and the man never to take route directions from (a complete navigational liability).